papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

    :caption: Adaptive-Weighted Lucas-Kanade Optical Flow

    /*
       Lucas-Kanade optical flow with bilinear fetches.
-The algorithm is motified to not output in pixels, but normalized displacements.
+The algorithm is modified to not output in pixels, but normalized displacements.

       ---